-As a 'by-product' of the egg production industry, around 40 million new born male chicks are killed each year in the UK alone.
+As a 'by-product' of the egg production industry, around 40 million new born male chicks are killed each year in the UK alone, usually by being gassed, although live maceration by machine is also permmitted.
 AWP finds such a huge waste of life impossible to justify and believes that all egg production methods which involve the killing of newly hatched male chicks must be phased out.
 Until all egg production methods which involve the killing of newly hatched male chicks are phased out, urgent measures must be taken to ensure that all surplus newly hatched chicks destined for disposal are treated as humanely as those not destined for disposal.

-- ▲ The practice of 'disposing' of newly hatched male chicks before they are dead, in waste sacks and vats, where they frequently die from crushing or suffocation must end immediately. - ▲ New-born chicks must not be thrown or tossed while alive.

-▲ Since many consumers are ignorant of the above realities of egg production, packaging on all eggs and egg products should provide consumers with adequate information on whether newly hatched male chicks were killed in the making of the product and, if so, by which method.
+- A The practice of 'disposing' of newly hatched male chicks before they are dead, in waste sacks and vats, where they frequently die from crushing or suffocation must end immediately. - A New-born chicks must not be thrown or tossed while alive. - A Since many consumers are ignorant of the above realities of egg production, packaging on all eggs and egg products should provide consumers with adequate information on whether newly hatched male chicks were killed in the making of the product and, if so, by which method.
 This would allow consumers to make informed purchasing choices in line with their own principles on animal welfare.